 Typical computer cart power systems rely on commercial battery technologies that have been standard for decades, such as the lead-acid battery (Pb-acid) or the lithium-ion battery (Li-ion).

-However, they come with numerous disadvantages that make them questionable choices for use in a caregiving facility.
+However, they come with numerous drawbacks that make them questionable choices for use in a caregiving facility.
 Lead-acid batteries are heavy and slow to recharge, whereas lithium-ion batteries do not have a high maximum capacity and tend to run hot under high load.

 Our FMCPT power system supports dual-battery setups, allowing you to keep your rolling computer carts powered for extended periods, well past the duration of a typical 12-hour shift.

-Order Your Rolling Computer Carts Today
+Order Reliable Rolling Computer Carts on Wheels Today

 Why shouldn’t I use a standard industrial computer cart?